 - Your GP will then be able to run a series of tests to determine if you have high blood pressure.

 - If your GP decides Felodipine is right for you and prescribes it, you should be able to get a prescription from the pharmacy.

 I think my current dosage is causing me side effects – if you begin to experience side effects because of taking Felodipine you should consult your GP.
-They may decide to alter the dose you are on to see if that eases the adverse effects.
+They may decide to alter the dose you are on to see if that improves the side effects.

-What if I take my doses wrong? - if you forget to take Felodipine it is important that you do not take a double dose.
+What if I forget to take it? - if you forget to take Felodipine it is important that you do not take a double dose.
 Instead, take only your next dose at the usual time and don’t worry about the forgotten dose.
-However, if you find you are forgetting to take the medication at the right time it may be a good idea to set an alarm as a reminder to yourself.
+However, if you find you are forgetting to take the medication at the right time, it may be a good idea to set an alarm as a reminder to yourself.